Getting Started#

 <UnitSystem (kpc, Myr, solMass, rad)>

-handles the unit conversions internally.
+length and velocity units, as gala handles unit conversions internally.

 method:

->>> orbit = mw.integrate_orbit(w0, dt=1*u.Myr, t1=0, t2=2*u.Gyr)
+>>> orbit = mw.integrate_orbit(w0, dt=1 * u.Myr, t1=0, t2=2 * u.Gyr)

 integration scheme.
-The returned object is an instance of the
+The returned Orbit object represents

-but represents a collection of phase-space
+a collection of phase-space positions at different times:

 >>> orbit